 I still get the same feeling when I pass by Hilltop House.
 Clean, simple luxury.
 I can occasionally hear my grandmother say, “Oh the Hilltop House”…and on those days, that is quite comforting.

 I welcome your comments and would certainly love to hear about your memories of the Hilltop House.
-To enable comments, please click on the header title.
+Please share your additional clues to the story in the “Comments.”
 Thank you, Omaha friends!

 Oh, the Hilltop House, the Saturday luncheon for “girls” young and old.
 I think the Red Rooster met its demise after women’s lib, who ever heard of a men’s only bar?